mikonieminen/terraform-template/README.md

 2. run `terraform output terraform_backend_config`
 3. move to `infrastructure` project: `cd ../terraform/infrastructure`
 4. from the `terraform_backend_config` output, pick `bucket`, `region` and `dynamodb_table` values, replace in the following command `terraform init -backend-config="bucket=<bucket>" -backend-config="region=<region>" -backend-config="dynamodb_table=<dynamodb_table>"` and execute the command
+5. when asked if you want to import existing state to the new backend, answer `yes`

 #### Initialize `aws-account` project by reading an existing state